-On my most recent visit to Columbus with my daughter, Taylor, we discovered 10 things to do in Columbus, Ohio that we thought were worth sharing.
+On my recent visit to Columbus with my daughter, Taylor, we discovered ten things to do in Columbus, Ohio that we thought were worth sharing.
 Perhaps you have suggestions for our next visit as well.

 The Guild House is a stellar artisan restaurant by famous Columbus restaurateur Cameron Mitchell.
 The menu offers regionally and globally inspired breakfast, lunch, and dinner in the Short North Arts District.
 Delicious starters include Stuffed Poblano, Tomato Salad (watermelon and feta), and a decadent Cheese Plate.